dssg/aequitas/README.md

 ```
 <img src="./docs/_static/fpr_metric.png">

-There are some very small groups in this data set, for example 18 and 32 samples in the Native American and Asian population groups.
+There are some very small groups in this data set, for example 18 and 32 samples in the Native American and Asian population groups, respectively.

-Aequitas includes an option to filter for a minimum group size:
+Aequitas includes an option to filter out groups under a minimum group size threshold, as very small group size may be a contributing factor in model error rates:
 ``` python
     from aequitas.plotting import Plot